Mobile-Driver-License/ISO-18013-IACA-Certs/README.md

 Unlike DTS, we **cannot** guarantee the authenticity of the IACA.
 While we strive to obtain them from official sources, if you are concerned about security, we strongly advise against using this repository.

-Note: We highly recommend reaching out to specific jurisdictions or DTS service providers for the most up-to-date certificates.
-While we do our best to keep the certificates current for our own products, this API only points to the certificates we maintain and use internally.
+**Note**: We highly recommend reaching out to specific jurisdictions or DTS service providers for the most up-to-date certificates.
+While we do our best to keep the certificates current, you should not rely solely on this repository.

 ## ⚠️ Security Warning